REPO4EU/network_medicine_drug_repurposing_tutorial/nextflow_pipeline/README.md

 <summary> Solution </summary>

 > The answer to this question can be found in the **robustness heatmap**.
-> **DIAMOnD** is generally robust to towards the removal of most seeds, but it shows a strong dependence on a few specific ones, indicated by small Jaccard indices.
+> **DIAMOnD** is generally robust to the removal of most seeds, but it shows a strong dependence on a few specific ones, indicated by small Jaccard indices.

 </details>